-Plancorp, LLC is a financial advisor firm with just over $3.6 billion in assets under management (AUM) and nearly 50 advisors on staff.
+Plancorp, LLC is a financial advisor firm with just over $4.5 billion in assets under management (AUM) and nearly 50 advisors on staff.
 Plancorp is headquartered in in St. Louis, but also operates branches across the country in Nashville, San Jose and Sarasota.
-It places fourth on SmartAsset's list of the top financial advisor firms in Missouri.
+The firm is on SmartAsset's top financial advisor list for both St. Louis and Missouri.

 Plancorp is a fee-only firm, which means that all of its compensation comes from the management fees that clients pay.
 This is different from a fee-based firm, which may also earn compensation through commission-based transactions like insurance sales.
 By sticking strictly to client fees, a fee-only firm like Plancorp can avoid many conflicts of interest.

 Plancorp can trace its history back to 1983 when it was founded under the name FFG Plancorp, Inc. The firm shifted to its current name two years later.
 Several individuals and entities have ownership stakes in Plancorp.
 Prumentum Group, Inc., a holding company, owns the largest share, with the firm’s leadership team and employees claiming the remaining interest.

 Plancorp employs 46 financial advisors, many of whom have multiple professional certifications.
 More specifically, there are 23 accredited investment fiduciaries (AIFs), 24 certified financial planners (CFPs), four certified public accountants (CPAs) and five chartered financial analysts (CFAs).

 More than 90% of Plancorp's client base are individuals (both with and without a high net worth).
 The firm also works with pensions and other qualified retirement plans, charitable organizations and businesses.